-In this article, we look at why selecting a branching strategy is an important step in defining a DevOps strategy that’s as unique as your team’s needs.
-We’ll look at a few approaches and see the ways they align to different approaches to delivery.
-Hopefully one will resonate with you as an approach to bringing your Salesforce DevOps to life.
+In this article, we’ll explain why selecting a branching strategy is important and also look at the different approaches you can choose for your team.
+Hopefully one will resonate as an approach to bring your Salesforce DevOps to life — or continuing evolving it!

 Why do I need a branching strategy?